Communities

 From a circuit point of view, the current-controlled view is usually more useful.
 You put a little current into the base, and that causes a larger current into the collector.
 Trying to think of controlling the B-E voltage instead, especially since small changes in voltage cause large changes in current, is usually more cumbersome and less useful than thinking of controlling the B-E current.

-LvW‭ wrote almost 2 years ago
+LvW‭ wrote over 2 years ago

 Quote: "...most of the electrons that leave the emitter get swept away to the collector before they have a chance to come out the base.
 That view is definitely current-dominated."